Exchange Square (Hong Kong): Plot

-Hong Kong Land tendered the Government $4.76 billion for the plot in February 1982, when the market was at a record high.
+Hong Kong Land tendered the government HK$4.76 billion for the plot in February 1982, when the market was at a record high.
 Prices subsequently dropped, necessitating its debt to be restructured.
-In February 1983, HKL obtained an eight-year loan of $4 billion, a record.
-In December 1983, it announced that the plot was to be mortgaged to secure a $2.5 billion loan facility.
-The second instalment of $2 billion on the plot was due in the financial year 1984/85.
+In February 1983, HKL obtained an eight-year loan of HK$4 billion, a record.
+In December 1983, it announced that the plot was to be mortgaged to secure a HK$2.5 billion loan facility.
+The second instalment of HK$2 billion on the plot was due in the financial year 1984/85.

 Phase three

 Development cost HK$750m, 32-storey 322000 sqft office tower, 32000 sqft mall, substructure contractor Gammon Hong Kong.

 The Forum

 The Forum (富臨閣) was a shopping complex at the podium level.
-From 2011 to 2014 it was redeveloped into a seven-storey office building with a floor area of 4,460 sq m.
+From 2011 to 2014, it was redeveloped into a seven-storey office building with a floor area of 4,460 sq m.
 It is wholly occupied by Standard Chartered Bank.
 The plaza outside the forum includes a landscaped roof garden, stepped terraces and fountains, and a collection of sculptures by artists such as Henry Moore, Ju Ming and Dame Elizabeth Frank.